joaoSantos-bit/Visualg/README.md

 <br>

 ## :checkered_flag: Goals
-<p> This project has as its main goal to visualize how some of the most famous sorting algorithms work. </p>
+<p> This project exists to help people visualize how some of the most famous sorting algorithms work. </p>
 <br>

 ## Roadmap
-<p> In order to clone this project you must follow the steps bellow. </p>
+<p> In order to clone this project you must do the following. </p>
 <br>

 ~~~Shell